trilobit-gmbh/monitoring/README.md

 ------------

 The extension is not published in contao extension repository.
-Install it manually or via [composer](https://packagist.org/packages/contao-monitoring/monitoring).
+Install it manually or via composer: [contao-monitoring/monitoring](https://packagist.org/packages/contao-monitoring/monitoring).

 Tracker